 The meaning of coffee for Kendy Vega:

-For me, coffee has been very important.
-Since I was a little girl, my family has taught me everything—they have taught me to work hard and I think of the feeling I have when my family is nearby.
-This is happiness for me— being in the coffee fields and sharing a cup of processed coffee with family.
+Coffee has been very important to me.
+Since I was a little girl, my family has taught me the value of hard work and the joy of being together.
+For me, happiness is being in the coffee fields and sharing a cup of processed coffee with my family.

 Kendy Vega is one of the Care Fellows.
-She is 19 years old, just graduated high school, and aspires to go to college, although for reasons unknown, she cannot at the moment.
-She wants to study agronomy to learn more about soil and crop care methods to implement in her community called “La Sierra”, a community of just under 300 coffee producer families, nestled high and deep in the Guanacaste region of Costa Rica.
+She is 19 years old and has just graduated from high school.
+She aspires to go to college and study agronomy to learn more about soil and crop care methods.
+Her goal is to implement this knowledge in her community called “La Sierra”, which is home to just under 300 coffee producer families.
+La Sierra is nestled high and deep in the Guanacaste region of Costa Rica.

 Women to work:

-Coffee producer families usually do not partake in this step; rather, they have the coffee cooperative do these processes which requires large equipment.
+Coffee producer families usually do not partake in step requiring the removal of the dried cherry skin; rather, they have the coffee cooperative do these processes which requires large equipment.
 Without the cooperative’s industrial machinery, it would take weeks for families to dry coffee cherries naturally, and even afterwards, roasting the coffee would take hours.
 Typically, in a large-scale industrial roaster, the temperature and pressure are tightly trapped inside, which yields a roasted batch in less than 15 minutes.
-When Kendy’s family roasts at home, it takes about 15 inefficient hours for a single batch since they use just a metal pot over a wood burning fire.
+When Kendy’s family roasts at home, it takes about 15 inefficient hours for a single batch since they use a metal pot over a wood burning fire.
 This is the coffee that Doña Ophelia shows—the coffee that she prepares before the sun comes up and the coffee that grandmother, mother, and daughter all drink—black of course.

 Family & Fungus: